 Myth 1 – Refrigerator Disposal is Always a Hassle

-In reality, the people you work with to manage your garbage can make a big difference.
+The people you work with to manage your garbage can make a big difference.
 You should not feel stuck with your waste provider.
-You have the chance of selecting a partner and come up with a customised waste disposal plan.
+You have the chance to select a partner and come up with a customised waste disposal plan.
 For example, we offer competitive plans to benefit businesses.
 Your refrigerator disposal process should not be a hassle.

 Myth 2 – They Belong in Landfills

-Look for appliances retailer that partner with producers to help protect the environment and reduce the emission of greenhouse gases by recovering the old freezers, refrigerators, dehumidifiers and window air conditioners.
+Look for appliance retailers that partner with producers to help protect the environment and reduce the emission of greenhouse gases by recovering the old freezers, refrigerators, dehumidifiers and window air conditioners.
 Ensure that the refrigerant is recovered, destroyed or reclaimed; the foam is destroyed or recovered and the blowing agent is reclaimed or recovered.

 Myth 3 – Proper Refrigerator Disposal Won’t Make a Difference

 Recycling of a single unit can make a huge difference.
 The recycling of a single aluminium item can provide you with the power you need to power a television for around 3 hours.
 When looking for refrigerator disposal options, you must consider the positive impacts of recycling, including when only one person acts towards sustainability.

 On the other hand, one person can make a big negative impact, especially if they spread the notion that a single refrigerator recycling cannot make any difference.
 Recycling will only become successful if we do it at a personal level.

 Myth 4 – Refrigerators Aren’t Worth Donating

 When getting rid of a refrigerator that is still working and less than five years old, donating it is a better choice.
 Many people will also be willing to accept it as a gift.
 Some stores that deal with second-hand goods may also accept it.
 For quicker selling, online stores are an excellent choice.